 -

-the results of applying the function
+the result of applying

-- Example
+faorfbto the contained value - Example

 -